The diameter of weighted random graphs: First passage percolation in

-An important ingredient in the proof will be the coupling of the forward-degrees sequence $\{\hd(i)\}$ to an i.i.d. sequence in the range $i \leq \beta_n$, that we provide in the next subsection.
+An important ingredient in the proof will be the coupling of the forward-degree sequence $\{\hd(i)\}$ to an i.i.d. sequence in the range $i \leq\beta_n$, that we provide in the next subsection.

-Recall that we defined $\alpha_n$ and $\beta_n$ as follows (c.f.
-Equation (\ref{eq:defab}))
+Recall that we defined $\alpha_n$ and $\beta_n$ as follows [cf. equation (\ref{eq:defab})]:

-\subsection{Coupling the forward-degrees sequence $\hd_a(i)$}
+\subsection{Coupling the forward-degrees sequence \texorpdfstring{$\widehat{d}_a(i)$}{$d_a(i)$}}

-We now present a coupling of the variables $\{\hd_a(1) , ... , \hd_a(k) \}$ valid for $k\leq \beta_n$, where $\beta_n$ is defined in Equation (\ref{eq:defab}), with an i.i.d. sequence of random variables, that we now define.
-Let $\Delta_n:= \max_{i\in [1,n]} d_i$.
-Note that by Condition \ref{cond-dil} (ii), we have $\Delta_n = O(n^{1/2-\epsilon})$.
+We now present a coupling of the variables $\{\hd_a(1), \ldots, \hd_a(k) \}$ valid for $k\leq\beta_n$, where $\beta_n$ is defined in equation (\ref{eq:defab}), with an i.i.d. sequence of random variables, that we now define.
+Let $\Delta_n:= \max_{i\in[1,n]} d_i$.
+Note that by Condition \ref{cond-dil}(ii), we have $\Delta_n = O(n^{1/2-\varepsilon})$.

 Denote the order statistics of the sequence of degrees $(d_i^{(n)})$ by